Dino6Ao/csfd/README.md

 Uses csfd_imdb_links.csv as the source file, which was genereted in the task #3.
 I have mainly used https://github.com/TobiasPankner/Letterboxd-to-IMDb for this (I hereby thank the author!).
 In order for this function to work correctly, you need to have imdb_cookie, which authenticates the user.
 Guide with pictures is available on the previous link under "Getting the IMDb cookie".
 You then have to copy the whole string into the file imdb_cookie.txt.
 IMDb API is not the most reliable one so it's therefore possible that some ratings will fail.
 If that happens, you can find them in the file imdb_fail.csv.

-5, Rate movies on IMDb, which has failed in #4
+5, Rate movies on IMDb, which have failed in #4

 Uses imdb_fail.csv as the source file, which you can freely edit (if you don't want to run the entire database again as in point #4) and where you can find the error message stating why the movie wasn't possible to be rated.